-ICPIT : The International Community of PsychoCorporal (Bodymind) Integration Trainers and Practitioners
+ICPIT : The International Council & Community of PsychoCorporal (Bodymind) Integration Trainers and Practitioners

-The International Community (&Council) of PsychoCorporal (Bodymind) Integration Trainings (&Trainers) (ICPIT) is the Only Official International Organ regulating the practice of the different forms of "Bodymind Integration," developed by Jack Painter, PhD. and brings together recognised Trainers/Trainings in Postural Integration, Energetic Integration and Pelvic-Heart Integration worldwide.
+The International Council & Community of PsychoCorporal (Bodymind) Integration Trainers (ICPIT) is an International group of trainers of the different forms of "Bodymind Integration," developed by Jack Painter, PhD. and brings together recognised Trainers/Trainings in Postural Integration® and Energetic Integration® worldwide.
 See a list of current recognised members here.

 Central to Bodymind Integration is the view that